AnihilatorGun/NN_studying/README.md

 ____
 ## Plans:
 - [ ] Finish technotrack's lectures
-- [ ] Make DeTR-like decoder for BERT encoder for multilable classification task
+- [ ] Make DeTR-like decoder for BERT encoder (multilable classification task)
+- [x] Understand NVIDIA-Dali (not at all, mix of shader-code and python makes it's work unstable and confusing)
 - [x] Look throught the Tinkoff's lectures
 - [x] Refactor cloudiness estimation project
 - [x] Learn how does Transformers work